yuyao-wang/MethaneFuse/README.md

 ## Changes to DINOv2
-To enable an exact comparison, the first commit is a git clone of the dinov2 codebase, the second commit is Panopticon.
+To allow an exact comparison, the first commit is the dinov2 codebase (at [this commit](https://github.com/facebookresearch/dinov2/commit/e1277af2ba9496fbadf7aec6eba56e8d882d1e35)), the second commit is Panopticon.
 Written in natural language, the biggest changes are:
 - added a new patch embedding in `dinov2/models/panopticon.py` and new augmentations in `dinov2/data/augmentations.py`
 - added several remote sensing datasets and changed main data object to a dictionary with images and channel information
 - evaluation engine mostly untouched but added (1) calling wrappers for easier configuration and (2) task distribution over GPUs within initialized torch.distributed environment in `dinov2/eval/eval.py` and `dinov2/eval/offline_train_eval.py`